coolnikitav/projects/README.md

 # Welcome to my projects!

-I am an electrical engineer, who is currently specializing in ASIC/FPGA and embedded software disciplines.
+I am an electrical engineer, who is currently specializing in SOC and ASIC disciplines.

 | Project | Link | Date
 | :---: | :---: | :---: |